rust-lang/rfcs/text/3334-niche.md

 niche or not).
 This permits a round-trip between such a value and a byte representation.

-Adding a niche to a type does not change the storage size of the type, even if the niche might otherwise allow storing fewer bytes.
+Adding a niche to a type does not change the storage size, alignment, or other ABI details of the type, even if the niche might otherwise allow storing fewer bytes; it only changes the ABI of other types *containing* the type (e.g.
+`Option<T>`).
 The type still allows obtaining mutable references to the field, which requires storing valid values using the same representation as those values would have had without the niche.

 Declaring a niche *may* allow additional optimizations that assume the type cannot contain the niche values, though the compiler does not guarantee this.